Dovzhenko Film Studios: History

-The studios began in 1920s when the All-Ukrainian Photo-Cinema-Directorate (VUFKU) announced a project proposition for the construction of a cinema factory in 1925.
+The studios began in the 1920s when the All-Ukrainian Photo-Cinema-Directorate (VUFKU) announced a project proposition for the construction of a cinema factory in 1925.
 Out of 20 of them was chosen the project of Valerian Rykov, who led his architect group composed of students of the Architectural Department of Kyiv Art Institute in the construction of the O. Dovzhenko Film Studios beginning in 1927.
 It was at the time the largest in the Ukrainian SSR.
 Although the filming pavilions were still unfinished a year later, movie production had begun.
 Many memorial plates are within the studios in memory of the many film producers who had once worked here.
 One film pavilion is named Shchorsivskyi, because Oleksandr Dovzhenko shot his film Shchors there.
 This area of the studios is used as a museum.